fiverbeyond/In-Otter-Words/_posts/2025-7-1-the-gumballs-of-catastrophe.md

 Suspicious minds might notice that, put in this light, almost all actions of the United States are insignificant.
 Foreign aid, military protection, educational programs, counter-terrorism efforts... none of these have much impact if we assume that the United States is the one and only actor taking on these problems.

 But of course, this isn't the case.
 The U.S. is not the only country capable of taking in immigrants: the combined countries of the E.U. take in an enourmous number of immigrants between themselves (i.e., within the Schengen Area), and rival the U.S. for number of immigrants taken into the E.U. from external countries.
 The B.R.I.C.S. countries either already do take in immigrants, or could theoretically allow much more immigration than they currently do.
 Add all these up, and the number of immigrants able to escape impoverished countries swells from one tiny gumball to dozens of them.
-"Immigration to the United States" may not be able to solve all the worlds problems, but "Many nations having open borders" might be the greatest anti-poverty movement the world has ever known.
-[Quote about the dramatic impact of increasing immigration.]
+"Immigration to the United States" may not be able to solve all the worlds problems, but "Many nations having open borders" might be the greatest anti-poverty movement the world has ever known. [^greatest-way-to-help-the-poor]

 #### 4. Beck's analogy ignores the fact that a large humanitarian difference is still large, even if a massive humanitarian problem is larger still.

 "That's three thousand gumballs.
-And every year, we take a million *shows one gumball* and we suggest that we've somehow made a humanitarian difference?"
+And every year, we take a million *shows one gumball* and we suggest that we've somehow made a humanitarian difference?"[^beck-says-were-not-helping]

 Yes, Mr. Beck, one million people is still a large humanitarian difference.